 What to do to reduce your risk of further hearing damage

 It’s never too late to start looking after your hearing.

-- You can reduce your length of exposure to loud noise
+- Reduce your length of exposure to loud noise

 - Use hearing protection when you know you’re going to be around loud sound – you can get special custom musician’s earplugs for concerts

-- You can reduce the volume that comes through your headphones, or the radio or TV
+- Turn down the volume that comes through your headphones, or the radio or TV

-- You should treat any ear infections promptly because they can damage hearing
+- Treat any ear infections promptly because they can damage hearing

-- And you should seek help for hearing loss as early as possible!
+Remember, you should seek help for hearing loss as early as possible!
 Check your hearing right now